Overwhelmed by Health Advice? Focus on These Four Essentials.

 These allow me to maintain 10% body fat, run 20+ miles, lift heavy weights, and have endless energy from morning to night all while feeling the best I have ever felt.

 Let’s get right to it.
-In order to get the absolute most out of your time and energy, we must focus on majoring in the majors and leaving the minors for another day (or never).
+To get the absolute most out of your time and energy, we must focus on the majors and leave the minors for another day (or never).

 Pareto’s principle states that for many outcomes, roughly 80% of consequences come from 20% of causes.